 “I always had a really hard time answering that because Iâ€™d never done it before.
 So I donâ€™t know.
 I think thatâ€™s the same answer now.
 Until you achieve a moment like that, that obviously is very meaningful to you, I think itâ€™s really hard to put a stamp of what it means or how it feels or the emotions that come with it.
 I think Iâ€™d be speaking out of turn to really give you an answer because I donâ€™t know.
 I donâ€™t know.”

 Elliott has spent his career becoming his own racer, writing his own legend.
 It’s partially why he hasn’t leaned on the seven-time Johnson for advice in working through championship weekend, though he did take time to acknowledge Johnson’s footprint on the sport by calling him a “champion on and off the track”.

 Even if Elliott comes up short on Sunday, he has a bit of a failsafe comeback in that there will probably be plenty of opportunities for him to have another go at it.
 But if he’s unwilling to use his racing tree as an excuse or a crutch, you can guarantee he won’t be using youth.
 Elliott is all too aware that his first trip to the final four could well be his last.

 There are few guarantees on the NASCAR Cup Series circuit.
-Chase Elliott not looking for a crutch and an excuse proves a rare exception on the asphalt.
+Chase Elliott not looking for a crutch and an excuse has provent to be a rare exception on the asphalt.